AmolGulve/Autonomous-Golf-Cart/README.md

 **Golf cart rehab**

-Golf Cart Tare down
+- Golf Cart Tare down

-Fix Frame and Mechanics
+- Fix Frame and Mechanics

-Includes rust removal and protection
+- Includes rust removal and protection

-Order and Replace Parts as needed
+- Order and Replace Parts as needed

-Treat parts for rust protection (paint etc)
+- Treat parts for rust protection (paint etc)

-Order hardware needed for frame reassemble
+- Order hardware needed for frame reassemble

-Reassemble Frame and Basic Mechanics
+- Reassemble Frame and Basic Mechanics

-Determine components and parts needed for manual operation (for later computer control) Reassemble electrical wiring for basic operation
+- Determine components and parts needed for manual operation (for later computer control)

+- Reassemble electrical wiring for basic operation

 **Hardware development**

-a)	Drive by Wire
+a)	Drive by Wire:

 Following concept was decided based on the condition of the golf cart and the amount of steering force required to steer the vehicle.
 Linear actuator with a potentiometer is used to provide position feedback to the computer to make the decision.

 ![image](https://user-images.githubusercontent.com/91168380/139088064-c8d1cf72-e4c4-46b3-b703-34d55c4ae55d.png)

-b)	Brakes
+b)	Brakes:

 Brake by wire will follow the similar approach as the drive by wire using a linear actuator.

 ![image](https://user-images.githubusercontent.com/91168380/139088154-2997af85-dea4-40b3-8803-989cea08aceb.png)